UCLA Law School Acceptance Rate

 For working individuals who do not intend to practice law, the Master of Legal Studies (M.L.S.) program can be finished in nine months at full-time study or 2-4 years at a slower pace.
 The program leads to the Doctor of Juridical Science (S.J.D.) for people interested in a career teaching law.
 Such concurrent-degree programs typically result in the simultaneous awarding of a Juris Doctor and an advanced degree from another school or department after four years of study.

 There are eight specialties available for M.L.S. students, nine LLM specializations, and seven specializations available for J.D. students.
-With its cutting-edge curriculum, an extensive network of clinics, and laser-like concentration of its centers, programs, and institutes, UCLA Law provides students with a dynamic path to a career in law.
+With its cutting-edge curriculum, extensive network of clinics, and laser-like concentration of its centers, programs, and institutes, UCLA Law provides students with a dynamic path to a career in law.

 How Much Does It Cost To Go To Law School At UCLA?